Two clear privacy modes

 The path of your data

-- Encrypted transit & storage: Entries are encrypted with AES-GCM before they leave your device, then stored as ciphertext in Supabase.
-We do not keep a copy of your passphrase.
+- Encrypted transit & storage: Entries are encrypted with AES-GCM before storage, then synced as ciphertext with an independent IV for every payload.

 - Backed by Supabase: All encrypted rows live in Supabase’s managed Postgres.
 You can export or delete them anytime to meet EU data rights.